y0mingzhang/llama-on-babel/README.md

 ```

 The `srun` command starts a job in the real-time, and this command will request a node with 1 GPU, 30GB memory, and 1 hour time limit.
-The `--exclude` flag is optional, and it is used to include only nodes with A6000 GPUs on babel.

 Note: slurm documentation can be found [here](https://slurm.schedmd.com/srun.html).